 - Clicking the arrow to the left of the Gate icon shows and hides the Effects control panel. - Click directly on the ON/OFF portion of the Gate, Wah, Stomp, Delay, Mod, Comp, EQ, and Verb icons to toggles the effect On or Off.
 The Volume, Amp/Mic/ER and Send 3-4 icons do not turn on/off.
-(Send 3-4 is available only for TonePort devices). - Clicking the top portion of an effect icon to will also cause its controls to be displayed in the Effects control panel this is independent of toggling the effect On/Off. - You can also select a particular effect for display in the Control Panel by selecting it from the menu just below the Gate icon, or by right-clicking the effect (Windows®) or control-clicking (Mac®).
+(For TonePort UX8, you'll see a Send 11-12 icon rather than a "3-4" icon). - Clicking the top portion of an effect icon to will also cause its controls to be displayed in the Effects control panel this is independent of toggling the effect On/Off. - You can also select a particular effect for display in the Control Panel by selecting it from the menu just below the Gate icon, or by right-clicking the effect (Windows®) or control-clicking (Mac®).

 - As you move your mouse over any effect control, you'll get a description and tips on using the control in the Info Bar at the bottom of the GearBox window. - Click switches in the Control Panel or turn any knobs to adjust the selected effect.
-Or double-click numerical values to type in values. - Some effects include a Model menu for selecting which Model you'd like to use for the effect.
+Or doubleclick numerical values to type in values. - Some effects include a Model menu for selecting which Model you'd like to use for the effect.

 - The order of the effects icons shows you GearBox's signal flow, from left to right. - The Vol, Mod, Delay and Reverb effects include a Pre/Post switch so they can run Pre (before the amp/cab/mic or Preamp processing) or Post (after the amp/cab/mic or Preamp).
-As you click the pre/post switches of these effects, you'll see all the icons re-ordered to show the new signal flow. - Many of the effects are modeled after classic gear described in the Model Gallery.
+As you click the pre/post switches of these effects, you'll see all the icons re-ordered to show the new signal flow. - Many of the effects are modeled after classic gear described in the Model Gallery. - A Return to What Is Topics